 Types of Hotels on Ly Tu Trong Street

-The areas of Ly Tu Trong street and some other streets alike such as Hai Ba Trung offer good medium-range hotels for family travelers.
-The boutique hotels in this area draw big attention from tourists with a neat design, complimentary amenities as well as decent services and well-trained staff.
+The area of Ly Tu Trong street and some other streets alike such as Hai Ba Trung offer good medium-range hotels for family travelers.
+The boutique hotels in this area draw big attention from tourists with neat designs, complimentary amenities as well as decent services, and well-trained staff.
 The price can be anywhere between $30 to $60 per night.

 Best Hotel on Ly Tu Trong Street

-Having 48 rooms to accommodate tired business travelers and leisure seeking vacationers, Alagon Saigon Hotel and Spa is the perfect hotel after a long day touring the city.
-Impressive facilities, cozy restaurant, relaxing spa, and a team of extremely helpful and friendly staff, this hotel is a welcome landmark that will provide exceptional comfort in the heart of the city.
+Having 48 rooms to accommodate tired business travelers and leisure-seeking vacationers, Alagon Saigon Hotel and Spa is the perfect hotel after a long day touring the city.
+With impressive facilities, a cozy restaurant, a relaxing spa, and a team of extremely helpful and friendly staff, this hotel is a welcome landmark that will provide exceptional comfort in the heart of the city.
 With a majestic view offering a picturesque setting on the rooftop bar, Alagon Saigon Hotel is an oasis of calm amidst the busy streets of Saigon.

 Address: 291 Ly Tu Trong Street, Ben Thanh Ward, District 1, HCMC.